iterative/katacoda-scenarios/basics/versioning/step4.md

    `ls -al`{{execute}}

-   Currently we have three versions of `file.txt` on the DVC cache, and three versions of `file.txt.dvc` on GIT, each of them marked with a tag:
+   Currently we have three versions of `file.txt` on the DVC cache, and three versions of `file.txt.dvc` on Git, each of them marked with a tag:

    `tree -a -I .git`{{execute}}